lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

 }
 ```

-Finally, the `GeometryRenderActivity` also defines a method to submit the recorded commands which is defined like this:
+Finally, the `GeometryRenderActivity` also defines a pair of methods submit the recorded commands and to wait for the current fence (as in the `ForwardRenderActivity` class in previous chapters) which are defined like this:

 ```java
 public class GeometryRenderActivity {